aplawtech/aplod/README.md

 # Bangkit 2021 Capstone Team : Law's Tech Team (B21-CAP0036)

-Hellow.
+Hello everyone!.
 Here is our repository for Bangkit 2021 Capstone project.
 Our team consist of 2 Machine Learning, 2 Android, and 2 Cloud Computing.

 ## Our Knights